Fuel4us/EventManagingApp/docs/red/1161292/sp2/README.md

 A: Yes.
 ```

-I also want to thanks my teammate [JosÃ© Pedro Monteiro](https://bitbucket.org/lei-isep/lapr4-18-2db/src/master/docs/red/1160630/)for every help they gave me so I could finish this Use Case, even though it wasn't possible at all.
+I also want to thanks my teammate [José Pedro Monteiro](https://bitbucket.org/lei-isep/lapr4-18-2db/src/master/docs/red/1160630/)for every help they gave me so I could finish this Use Case, even though it wasn't possible at all.

 # 2. Requirements